 - Raising awareness of bees at public events

 Membership usually runs annually from the AGM in November.
 If you wish to join at other times of the year, it can be arranged.
 Subscriptions are currently:

 - Registered member £26.00 – Members of RBKA who are registered with the British Beekeeping Association [BBKA] and Yorkshire Beekeeping Association [YBKA] and have full access to their resources and public liability insurance.
 This class of membership now also includes bee disease insurance with BDI.
 This covers three hives initially, and will begin on 1st January 2019.
 Further details on the BDI website and in the Minutes RBKA AGM 2018 [item 6].

 - Partner member £19.50 – living at the same address as a Registered Member with the same benefits but no BBKA Newsletter

-- Associate Member £4.00 – full membership of RBKA aimed at those who do not keep bees but have an interest in beekeeping, are already a member of another Beekeeping Association or who do not wish for YBKA or BBKA affiliation and benefits
+- Associate Member £4.00 – full membership of RBKA aimed at those who are already a member of another Beekeeping Association, who keep bees but do not wish for YBKA or BBKA affiliation and benefits or those who do not keep bees but have an interest in beekeeping

 - Junior Member [Free] – Junior Members [under 18] may come to indoor meetings and apiary visits but have no YBKA or BBKA benefits, if these are required then a fee is payable.
 All Junior Members must be accompanied by a responsible adult when attending meetings and visits.

 Details of the rights and benefits of the different classes of membership are availble as a table [ Membership categories 2020] and application forms including Gift Aid if needed, can be found on the Membership and Publications page

 The Association has a full programme of indoor and outdoor activities, which include guest speakers, joint meetings with other groups and societies and apiary visits.
 The 2022 Programme includes technical and general topics and the apiary visits include a trip to the Moors – weather permitting!